 The Role of Abscisic Acid in Seed Dormancy – Can You Eat a Tomato with Seeds Sprouting Inside?

+The germination of seeds is a complex process that involves various factors, including the presence of plant hormones.
 One of these hormones is abscisic acid, which plays a crucial role in seed dormancy.
 Abscisic acid prevents the seed from germinating until the right conditions are met, such as proper temperature and moisture.

 However, when the tomato fruit is overripe or damaged, the level of abscisic acid decreases, and the seeds inside the fruit start to germinate.
 This is why you may find tomato seeds sprouting inside the fruit.